ArtisticRoomba/misc-printer-manual/uPrint SE Plus/general info.md

 # uPrint SE Plus
 ## Printer background
-The Stratasys uPrint SE Plus (coined the $16,000 Paperweight by it's users) is an industrial FDM 3D printer for professional workflows, offering high part strength and fast prototyping.
+The uPrint SE Plus by Stratasys (coined the $16,000 Paperweight by it's operators) is an industrial FDM 3D printer for professional workflows, offering high part strength and fast prototyping.
+This is because the extruder maintains a toasty 300°C and as such allows very nice layer adhesion.

+>It is theorized that the unique high temperature requirements of the proprietary ABS that the printer uses can be used in other printers capable of achieving hotend temperatures of 300°C. Examples include the X1 Carbon FDM printer by Bambu Lab currently requested.
+Tests at 255°C yield poor layer adhesion and interesting part qualities.
+Tests at the 300°C range have yet to be preformed.

-The $16,000 Paperweight is the newest uPrint SE Plus in the district.
+>The $16,000 Paperweight is the newest uPrint SE Plus in the district.
 The old printer was dropped by moving staff, and a replacement was ordered.
 It is confirmed that the $16,000 paperweight is the last uPrint SE Plus in the district.
+## Getting started
+### Downloading printer software
+Proprietary printer software is required.
+You can also download maintenance software and server software.
+- Download GrabCAD Print (admin rights required, per machine installer)
+- Download GrabCAD Print Server
+  - Allows remote sending of parts and monitoring over the internet when on a different network.
+Offers notifications for print status and completions.
+- Download TeraTerm
+  - Allows direct communication to the printer's mainboard. **WARNING: This can damage the printer if you do not know what you are doing.**
+- Download MacaraEX
+  - Basic troubleshooting and telmetery monitoring software
+### Installing and setting up GrabCAD
+- Install GrabCAD (requires admin rights)
+- Sign in to your account.
+Contact the operator of the printer to be invited to the printer's Company (currently BOOMBA EXPLOSIVE CLEANING SOLUTIONS INCORPORATED).
+- >NOTE: Any person can print to the printer if they know the printer's IP address on the LAN.
+However, this requires direct interaction with the printer.
 ## Printer maintenance and quirks
 It's reliability is unparalled compared to it's $16,000 price tag, requiring heavy maintenance and upkeep.
 It will have a hot streak of printing parts reliability and quickly, and then suffer from a critical error and require creative thinking to overcome.